 Sediment and Stormwater Program

-The Division of Watershed Stewardship will conduct a virtual public hearing on Dec.
+The Division of Watershed Stewardship held a virtual public hearing on Dec.
 1, 2020, on proposed revisions to the Regulations Governing the Control of Water Pollution that would convert the Delaware Construction General Permit (CGP), under the NPDES program, from a permit by regulation to a stand-alone general permit.
 (Delaware Register of Regulations Notice).
-The Public comment period open through Dec.
-16, 2020.

 The Sediment and Stormwater Program was created by the Delaware General Assembly in 1978 (7 Del.
 Code, Chapter 40, Erosion and Sedimentation Control).
 It oversees activities governed by Delaware’s Sediment and Stormwater Regulations (7 DE Admin.
 Code 5101).
 Projects begun prior to Jan.
 1, 2014, are covered by an earlier version of the regulations.

 Program responsibilities include: